 To Existing IT Managers:

 Keep your head “in the cloud” as it were, and concentrate on keeping the bigger picture in mind.
 Understand that IT is there to enable business, not the other way around.
-It is also essential to have IT present in conversations about digital transformation, otherwise IT becomes the stumbling block when trying to roll out changes.
+It is also essential to have IT present in conversations about digital transformation and sustainable paperless environments, otherwise IT becomes the stumbling block when trying to roll out changes.